dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

 If you hold A before a grab is possible, you can't execute that grab with your controller, until you let go of A.

-We call this buffering A, as opposed to buffering grab which is not possible.
+We call this 'buffering A', as opposed to buffering grab which is not possible.

 #### Two ways to buffer A

 There's obviously an A button in your controller.
 We can call this the physical A button.

-Pressing or holding Z is the same as pressing or holding [Shield + "Virtual A"], or that is what i call the other type of A.
+Pressing or holding Z is the same as pressing or holding Shield + "Virtual A"… or that is what we can call the 'A' part of the Z macro.

 Holding the physical A or the "virtual A", before a grab is possible, makes it so that you can't grab until you let go of _both_ buttons.